Beginner Guides13 min read

 What to watch out for

-- ChatGPT invents market data.
+• ChatGPT invents market data.
 Every statistic, every "according to" sentence, every "$X billion industry" needs to be verified before it goes in.
-Use the How We Test discipline — never publish a number you have not checked at its source.
+Use the How We Research discipline — never publish a number you have not checked at its source.

 Frequently Asked Questions